-Resource guide / Arnis Minecraft
+Resource guide / ArnisMC Minecraft

-People searching for Arnis Minecraft usually want to turn a real city, campus, landmark, or neighborhood into a playable Minecraft world.
-This guide explains the concept, the map data involved, and how CartoVoxel fits when you want a browser-based request instead of a self-managed desktop setup.
+People searching for Arnis Minecraft or ArnisMC usually want to turn a real city, campus, landmark, or neighborhood into a playable Minecraft world.
+This guide explains what the desktop-style workflow means, what map data is involved, and when CartoVoxel is a better fit for browser-based Java or Bedrock delivery.

 CartoVoxel is independent and is not affiliated with, endorsed by, or connected to Arnis, ArnisMC, MapSmith, Mojang, or Microsoft.
 This guide explains terms and workflows for users comparing real-world Minecraft map generation options.

-Arnis is commonly associated with desktop real-world Minecraft generation from map data.
-CartoVoxel focuses on the same user goal through a browser workflow: select a real location, choose Java or Bedrock, let cloud servers render, and receive a playable file.
+Arnis Minecraft and ArnisMC searches usually point to real-world Minecraft generation from map data.
+CartoVoxel is independent from those projects, but serves the same end goal through a browser workflow: select a real location, choose Java or Bedrock, let cloud servers render, and receive a playable world file.

 Real map data converted into a CartoVoxel Minecraft world preview